Quinton McCracken

 Quinton Antoine McCracken (born August 16, 1970) is an American former professional baseball outfielder.
 He played all or parts of 12 seasons in Major League Baseball (MLB), and was the Tampa Bay Devil Rays franchise's first center fielder and batter on March 31, 1998.

-High school years
+Early life

-McCracken attended South Brunswick High School and was the starting running back and the free safety in football, the starting point guard in basketball, in addition to being a baseball star and a track standout.
-As a senior in 1988 he led his baseball team to a 29-0 record and the state Championship.
+McCracken attended South Brunswick High School and was the starting running back, the free safety in football, the starting point guard in basketball, and being a baseball star and a track standout.
+As a senior in 1988 he led his baseball team to a 29–0 record and the state Championship.
 USA Today rated the team the fifth-best in the nation that year.